abelperezok/aws-serverless-netcore/lesson-09/README.md

 EOM
 ```

-This example is also escaped, it reads from the Lambda output and creates a new JSON with a Message property and a simple logic to adapt the content, this is the non-escaped version:
+This example is also escaped, it reads from the Lambda output and creates a new JSON with a Message property and a simple logic to adapt the content, this is the unescaped version:

 ```json
 #set ($root=$input.path('$'))